 At EmergeOrtho, we use the latest research combined with state-of-the-art technology to ensure safe, effective, and personalized treatment—which includes several hip replacement options!

 If you have been dealing with pain and discomfort, but have put off hip replacement surgery.
 Do not sacrifice the quality of life you deserve!
-Schedule a consultation now.
-Call us any time for questions at 919-220-5255.
+To learn more, self-schedule an appointment now.
+Or, call us any time at (919) 220-5255.